 «The project must be able to build places even before buildings, spaces in which to allow and facilitate the meeting of people, their need to be together as cities have always taught us» Vincenzo Corvino, Giovanni Multari

-The catalog is built on six major thematic chapters-public spaces, monumental restorations, representative buildings, living, urban regeneration, religious architecture-but what makes it unique, as the editor himself writes in his introductory essay Architecture Dialogue, is the narrative structure based on the continuous dialogue between theory and practice, between history and the future, between project and society-in keeping with the very character of the work of the two architects.
+What makes the book unique, as the author himself writes in his introductory essay Architecture as Dialogue, is the narrative structure based on the continuous dialogue between theory and practice, between history and the future, between project and society-in keeping with the very character of the work of the two architects.

-The narrative unfolds through recorded conversations with the authors, selected and rewritten by Croset with a critical but participatory slant, and accompanied by fact sheets, photographs, and drawings of more than fifty projects.
+The narrative unfolds through recorded conversations with the architects, selected and rewritten by Croset with a critical but participatory slant, and accompanied by fact sheets, photographs, and drawings of more than fifty projects.

 The first chapter, Public Spaces and Urban Connections, in addition to being an account of the firm’s origins and early successes, recounts the design of public spaces as a form of city building and citizenship.

-The second chapter, Monumental Restorations, deals with the most substantial part of their production, which focuses on the relationship with the existing and therefore on recovery and restoration interventions, such as the restoration of the Pirelli skyscraper or the recovery of the convent in Catanzaro, highlighting the ability to read history as an innovative engine of the project and not as a passive constraint.
+The second chapter, Monumental Restorations, deals with the most substantial part of their production, which focuses on the relationship with the existing and therefore on recovery and restoration interventions, such as the restoration of the Pirelli skyscraper in Milan or the recovery of the Capodimonte museum in Naples, highlighting the ability to read history as an innovative engine of the project and not as a passive constraint.

 Finally, the sixth chapter, Decommissioned locations, is devoted to the most recent projects, many of which are still under construction.
 Here the firm’s most experimental research directions and the challenges that the coming years impose are manifested: environmental sustainability, flexibility of use, transformation of urban infrastructure, and dialogue with the landscape.